 - Same Wi-Fi network for both devices

-1. Download the latest BlendMotion addon zip from GitHub Releases
+1. Download the BlendMotion addon (free) from GitHub Releases

 2. Download the addon zip file